raphaelfbastos/dreu/logs/week-01.md

 ## Goals

-Become familiar with the project
+- Become familiar with the project
+- Get in contact with rest of team

 ## Approach and Implementation

-Reading literature provided by team
+Panos emailed me a list of literature to work through to get familiar with the research thrusts being focused on.
+I read through each and took notes.

 ## Results

-Began to understand the project goals
+- Began to understand the project goals
+- Learned the basics of Quadratic Unconstrained Binary Optimization (QUBO) problems

+Very interested in the ideas and concepts I have seen so far.

 ## Notes

-Will add more later, need to backtrack notes